isaacdejesus/Languages/dsa_algo/leetcode/sorts/striver/c++/quick.md

 - Quicksort works by selecting a pivot element and placing pivot in correct sorted location.
     - Select Pivot - Think of it as subarrays
         - Shift elements < pivot to left of pivot - Think as subarray of elements < pivot to the left of pivot
-        - Shift elements > pibot to right of pivot - Think as subarray of elements > pivot to the right of pivot
+        - Shift elements > pivot to right of pivot - Think as subarray of elements > pivot to the right of pivot
 - When algo is done placing all elements in correct sorted location, entire array will be sorted
 - Pivot can be any element.
 Ideally, it is the mid element for better complexity but we will use first element
 ```